-Alongside my therapeutic work, I am also a proud team member of Sentire International Essence E-Magazine which is a quarterly online magazine full of inspiring and informative articles, case studies, personal reflections, current practices and conversations about flower and vibrational essences.
-Last year, I was asked to write a piece for the magazine entitled ‘Fear and Me: An Alchemical Journey’ in which I shared the essences and practices that helped me meet and transform some of my deepest fears alongside the wisdom that came from such a profound journey.
+Alongside my therapeutic work, I have also been a proud team member of Sentire International Essence E-Magazine which was a quarterly online magazine full of inspiring and informative articles, case studies, personal reflections, current practices and conversations about flower and vibrational essences.
+I was also asked to write a piece for the magazine entitled ‘Fear and Me: An Alchemical Journey’ in which I shared the essences and practices that helped me meet and transform some of my deepest fears alongside the wisdom that came from such a profound journey.
 You can purchase the magazine and read my article here.

 I was also invited to share my story of healing with Courtney Kessenich who runs a personal blog called ‘Spinning through Life‘.
 Her goal is to bring awareness to invisible wounds and help fight the stigma surrounding seeking care.
 Invisible wounds can be post-traumatic stress disorder, anxiety, depression and other forms of mental illness associated with traumatic events.
 She uses her voice to bring attention to what resources and tools are available as well as fight to change perceptions around mental health.
 You can read my story here.